Background pattern

 Consult your doctor before starting to take Diamicron 30 mg.

-You must follow the treatment prescribed by your doctor to achieve adequate blood sugar levels.
-This means that, in addition to regular intake of the tablets, you must control your diet, exercise regularly and, if necessary, lose weight.
+You should follow the treatment prescribed by your doctor to achieve adequate blood sugar levels.
+This means that, in addition to taking the tablets regularly, you should control your diet, exercise, and, if necessary, lose weight.

-During treatment with gliclazide, regular monitoring of your blood sugar level (and possibly in urine) and also of your hemoglobin A1c (HbA1c) is necessary.
+During treatment with gliclazide, periodic monitoring of your blood sugar level (and possibly urine) and hemoglobin A1c is necessary.

-In the first weeks of treatment, the risk of having low blood sugar levels (hypoglycemia) may increase.
-Close clinical supervision is especially necessary.
+In the first few weeks of treatment, the risk of low blood sugar levels (hypoglycemia) may increase.
+Clinical monitoring is especially necessary.

 Low blood sugar levels (hypoglycemia) may occur:

-• If you do not maintain a regularity in meals or skip them,
+• If you do not maintain regular meals or skip them,

 • If you are fasting,